Chapter 14.32

 10. The diameter of the tree trunk at maturity shall not exceed the width and size of the planter strip or tree well.

 C. Spacing and Location.
 Street trees shall be planted within the street right-of-way within existing and proposed planting strips or in sidewalk tree wells on streets without planting strips, except when utility easements occupy these areas.
 Selected street tree species should be low maintenance and not interfere with public safety.
-Street tree spacing shall be based upon the type of tree(s) selected and the canopy size at maturity and, at a minimum, the planting area shall contain 16 square feet, or typically, 4 feet by 4 feet.
+Street tree spacing shall be based upon the type of tree(s) selected and the canopy size at maturity and, at a minimum, the planting area shall contain 16 square feet, or typically, four feet by four feet.
 In general, trees shall be spaced no more than 30 feet apart, except where planting a tree would conflict with existing trees, retaining walls, utilities and similar physical barriers.
 All street trees shall be placed outside utility easements.
 If preexisting utility easements prohibit street trees within the sidewalk, required trees may be located in the front yard setback or within other required landscape areas as approved by the approval body.

 D. Soil Preparation, Planting and Care.
 The developer shall be responsible for planting street trees, including soil preparation, ground cover material, staking, and temporary irrigation for three years after planting.
 The developer shall also be responsible for tree care (pruning, watering, fertilization, and replacement as necessary) during the first three years after planting, after which the adjacent property owners shall maintain the trees.

 E. Street Tree List.
 See the following list for appropriate street trees.
-The developer may plant a tree species not included on this list when approved by the Community Development Director.
+The developer may plant a tree species not included on this list when approved by the community development director.

 Table 14.32.400(F) TREES APPROVED FOR STREET TREE PLANTING